-"The Word" in the Dogon religion represented human seed or DNA.
+"The Word" in the Dogon religion not only represents speech but human seed or DNA.
 I believe that the Wicked Sower is being associated with the Dogon Jackal and the stolen fire, which represents DNA in the Dogon religion.
 It is associated with the first failed experiment or "Word".

 In Day of the Fish I describe the ancient fire ceremonies that occurred across Europe as being associated with Dogon myths about the stolen fire.
-Once Christianity began to replace the European pagan religion, which I associate with the Dogon religion, an interesting aspect of the fire ceremonies was that the parable of the Wicked Sower was linked to them.
+Once Christianity began to replace the European pagan religion an interesting aspect of the fire ceremonies was that the parable of the Wicked Sower was linked to them.

 The parable of the Wicked Sower is relevant to the Dogon religion, where grain was a symbol of human seed, DNA and "the Word."Shannon Dorey, Day of the Fish pp.221- 223.
 The fire in the fire rituals probably represented the stolen fire, or DNA, as well as the regeneration process.
 "Most scholars think the parable of the sower was originally optimistic in outlook, in that despite failures eventually the `seed' would be successful, take root and produce a large `crop.'"
 The parable of the sower appears in Mark 4:4-14, Luke 8, Matthew 13 and Thomas 9.Shannon Dorey, Day of the Fish pp.221- 223.